 If you aren’t familiar with Attack on Titan by Hajime Isayama, you should familiarize yourself.
 It’s good.
 Partly because of the story and original concepts, but mostly because of Levi Ackerman–the best character in the series.
 My love for Levi is the closest thing adult me has experienced to a celebrity crush.

-Yes, he’s a cartoon.
+Yes, Levi is a cartoon.
 Yes, my love for him is real.

 Most fictional heroes and heroines come from a long line of warriors, often with royal blood or special powers.
 Though there are numerous reasons to love Levi, the one relevant to this post is his upbringing.
 While he does come from a clan of warriors, and he does have an “awakening” of power, his mom was a desperate prostitute who died in the Underground, leaving him hopelessly alone and nearly dead himself.